impredicative/irc-rss-feed-bot/README.md

 Note that even if a default of `shorten: false` is set, the `BITLY_TOKENS` environment variable is still required.

 ### Commands
-Administrative commands can be sent by the configured `admin` to the bot either as a private message or as a directed public message.
+Commands can be sent to the bot either as a private message or as a directed public message.
-If `admin` is not configured, the commands are not processed.
 Private messages may however be prohibited for security purposes using the `mode` configuration.
 Public messages to the bot must be directed as `MyBotNick: my_command`.
+#### Administrative
+Administrative commands are accepted from the configured `admin`.
+If `admin` is not configured, the commands are not processed.
-It is expected but not required that public messages to the bot will typically be sent in the `alerts_channel`.
+It is expected but not required that administrative commands to the bot will typically be sent in the `alerts_channel`.
 The supported commands are:
 * **`exit`**: Gracefully exit with code 0.
 The exit is delayed until any feeds that are currently being posted finish posting and being written to the database.
 If running the bot as a Docker Compose service, using this command with `restart: on-failure` will (due to code 0) prevent the bot from automatically restarting.
 Note that a repeated invocation of this command has no effect.
 * **`fail`**: Similar to `exit` but with code 1.
 If running the bot as a Docker Compose service, using this command with `restart: on-failure` will (due to a nonzero code) cause the bot to automatically be restarted.
+#### General
+General commands can be sent by any user.
+The supported commands are:
+* **`search`**: This requires `publish.github` to be configured and functional.
+An example is `search github: scikit NOT "scikit-learn" path:/##machinelearning`.
+The response is a link to a secret [GitHub Gist](https://gist.github.com/datarods-svc/1532439d28431b2f7c4e5bfcd4b2cd48#file-results-md) with tabulated results in markdown and CSV formats.
+Depending on the number of results, the search can take a few seconds to two minutes.
+The maximum number of results returned for a search is 500.
+The results are sorted in descending order by the approximate date and time at which they were posted in the channel.
+To search for all entries posted to a channel, construct an all-inclusive query such as `https OR http path:/##MyChannel` This feature is affected by GitHub imposed [limitations](https://docs.github.com/en/github/searching-for-information-on-github/searching-code#considerations-for-code-search).
+It must not be trusted for thoroughness.

 ## Deployment
 * As a reminder, it is recommended that the alerts channel be registered and monitored.